ThanhAnPham/ThanhAnPham.github.io/_pages/about.md

 ---

 I received the B.Sc. and M.Sc. degrees in bioengineering from the Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland, in 2016.
-I obtained my PhD in Electrical Engineering at EPFL under the supervision of Dr. Emmanuel Soubies and Prof. Michael Unser ([Biomedical Imaging Group (BIG)](http://bigwww.epfl.ch)).
+I obtained my PhD in Electrical Engineering at EPFL under the supervision of Dr. Emmanuel Soubies and Prof. Michael Unser ([Biomedical Imaging Group](http://bigwww.epfl.ch)).
+During 2 years, I worked at the Massachussets Institute of Technology as a postdoctoral researcher in the [Optics group](https://optics.mit.edu/welcome-3d-optical-systems-group-mit) (Prof. George Barbastathis).\\
-During 2 years, I worked at the Massachussets Institute of Technology as a postdoctoral researcher in the Optics group (Prof. George Barbastathis).
-I am currently an R\&D engineer in computational imaging at the Center of Imaging at EPFL.
+I am currently an R&D engineer in computational imaging at the Center of Imaging at EPFL.

 I work in the field of computational imaging, with a special focus on biomedical imaging, deep learning, and optics.